Heroes of Lallor

-The Heroes of Lallor are a group of fictional superheroes in the DC Comics universe.
+The Heroes of Lallor are a group of superheroes in the DC Comics universe.
 They appear in stories featured in Adventure Comics involving the Legion of Super-Heroes.

-Fictional history
+Fictional character biography

 The original Heroes of Lallor are five super-powered youths born roughly during the same time period on Lallor, a planet run by a dictatorship.
 Their superpowers result from their parents' exposure to atomic radiation.
 Though raised by the government, they are eventually banished for opposing the dictatorship.
-First appearing in Adventure Comics #324, these heroes have "stronger" powers than the members of the Legion of Super-Heroes.
-They are tricked into fighting the Legion by a relative of the Jungle King, who had fallen in battle to the Legion previously.
+The Heroes of Lallor are tricked into fighting the Legion by a relative of the Jungle King, who had fallen in battle to the Legion previously.
 During the battle, Duplicate Boy and Shrinking Violet fall in love; their relationship survives this battle.
 The dictatorship is overthrown and the heroes choose to remain on Lallor.

-In Adventure Comics #339, one of the members, Beast Boy, who had been shunned by Lallorian society, flees to a jungle planet, Vorn.
-There he leads the animals on the planet in a revolt against humans.
-He dies saving a little girl from an attack by one of the animals.
-He is buried on Shanghalla, the memorial planet.
+In Adventure Comics #339, Beast Boy, who has been shunned by Lallorian society, flees to the planet Vorn, where he leads Vorn's wildlife in a revolt against humans.
+He dies saving a little girl from an attack by one of the animals and is buried on the planet Shanghalla.

-The Heroes of Lallor help the Legion out several times against the Fatal Five and Darkseid.